dune-project/dune-common/dune/common/simd/DESIGN.md

 (other then the scalar built-in types) using some vectorization library, and hands those types to vectorization-enabled dune code, is responsible for

-1. including the neccessary headers providing the abstraction for that vectorization library, as specified in the documentation of the abstraction, and
+1. including the necessary headers providing the abstraction for that vectorization library, as specified in the documentation of the abstraction, and